rainad33r/BiomechanicalWheat2025/README.md

 > Analysis of material testing data</br>[Material Testing Analysis](/CollectedData/MaterialTestingAnalysis.xlsx)

 > Videos and Images of the apparatus in the field </br> [Image Capture](/CollectedData/Video)

+> Captured data and analysis of captred load cell data in the field </br> [Load Cell Data](/CollectedData/LoadCellTesting.xlsx)